-31. (1) Subject to regulation 33 a financial institution or listed business, shall retain records of in electronic or in written form, for a period of six years to enable the financial institution or listed business to comply with lawful requests for information from auditors, other competent authorities and law enforcement authorities that request these records, for purposes of criminal investigations or the prosecution of persons charged with criminal offences.
+- 31. (1) Subject to regulation 33 a financial institution or listed business, shall retain records of- - (a) all domestic and international transactions; - (b) identification data obtained through the customer due diligence process; - (c) account files and business correspondence; and - (d) the results of any analysis undertaken related to an account or transaction, in electronic or in written form, for a period of six years to enable the financial institution or listed business to comply with lawful requests for information from auditors, other competent authorities and law enforcement authorities that request these records, for purposes of criminal investigations or the prosecution of persons charged with criminal offences.